 top of page

 I am an astrophysicist specializing in the theory of galaxy formation and evolution.
-Currently an assistant professor at the Kavli Institute for Astronomy & Astrophysics, Peking University (Boya Young Fellow), I was a Troesh Scholar at Caltech and jointly a Theory Fellow at the Carnegie Observatories, I was a PBC Fellow in the Hebrew University of Jerusalem from 2016 to 2019, obtained my PhD from Yale University in 2016, and graduated from the Kuang Yaming Honors School in Nanjing University in 2010.
-I study the interplay between galaxies and their hosting dark-matter halos using semi-analytic and numerical simulations, with an emphasis on halo substructure, galaxy morphology, and the nature of dark matter.
-I use dwarf galaxies and satellite galaxies as testbeds of cosmology and baryonic feedback.
+I currently serve as an Assistant Professor and Boya Young Fellow at the Kavli Institute for Astronomy and Astrophysics, Peking University.
+Previously, I was a Troesh Scholar at Caltech and a joint Theory Fellow at the Carnegie Observatories.
+From 2016 to 2019, I held a PBC Fellowship at the Hebrew University of Jerusalem.
+I earned my Ph.D. in Astronomy from Yale University in 2016 and graduated from the Kuang Yaming Honors School at Nanjing University in 2010.

 SatGen: semi-analytic satellite galaxy generator